 Born and raised in California, at the age of 5 years old, my family spent one year operating a hospital in Africa where they taught basic hygiene and nutrition.
 I was inspired to learn about nursing, hygiene, and community health classes.
 This led me to pursue a BS degree in nursing.
 Afterwards, I was able to teach short term hygiene and community health in the Dominican Republic, Jamaica, Mexico, and Swaziland.
 In my most recent trip to Africa, I worked with women teaching them parenting and self-empowerment and preservation skills.
 Through out my life, I have always gravitated towards the teaching situation.
 I taught swimming lessons, Sunday school classes, was a camp counsellor, tutored neighbors who spoke little English, and taught basic piano lessons.
 While volunteering in my children’s elementary school, the staff encouraged me to complete my graduate teaching degree at Rider University in New Jersey.
 After moving to Olympia, I taught in a private school and substituted in the area schools.
 I am very excited to have found a teaching home at ORLA!
 While I enjoy all subjects, Social Studies and Science are my favorite subjects to teach.
 I enjoy teaching math as well because I used to struggle in math and I love helping students understand the concepts.
 When I am not teaching, I enjoy hiking and picnicking in the Mount Rainier National Park or in the Columbia River Gorge, digging in a small vegetable garden, reading my kindle, and visiting my three children at their various colleges.

-I was born and raised in Seattle, and attended Carleton College in Minnesota.
+I was born and raised in Seattle and attended college in Minnesota.
 Upon graduation, I completed an internship in environmental education, and worked as a seasonal naturalist at Olympic Park Institute and in Florida.
 During this period, I decided on teaching as my path and completed my Masters in Teaching at The Evergreen State College in 1993.

-I enjoyed five years on the sunny side of our state teaching 7th grade Life Science and Math before the birth of my daughter and moving back to Olympia.
-I changed course and taught Pre-K at the Eastside Cooperative Preschool for five years, and more recently for the OSD in their PATS program before joining the hConnect staff at ORLA in 2015.
+I enjoyed five years on the sunny side of our state in Yakima teaching 7th grade Life Science and Math before the birth of my daughter and moving back to Olympia.
+I changed course and taught Pre-K at the Eastside Cooperative Preschool for five years, and more recently grades 3-5 for the OSD in their PATS program before joining the hConnect staff at ORLA in 2015.

-My summers are spent in the great outdoors with husband Roy (also a teacher) and daughter Jasmine (18) and son Reed (8), and our pets Tara the tarantula and kitty "Dandelion".
-Hiking and camping is our usual pursuit, and this year we tried a multi-day river rafting trip in southern Oregon.
+My summers are spent in the great outdoors with husband Roy (also a teacher) and daughter Jasmine (19) and son Reed (9), and our pets Tara the tarantula and kitty "Dandelion".
+Hiking and camping is our usual pursuit, and this year we enjoyed exploring waterfalls in the Columbia River Gorge.
+I love all kinds of sports (my latest favorite is floor hockey in the ORLA gym), and ride my bike whenever I can.

 Olympia has always been my hometown, although after attending 3rd through 12th grades, I did spend a little time away.
 In 1987, I went away for college to warm and sunny Tucson, Arizona, and received my Bachelors in Fine Arts with an endorsement in Music Performance.
 I spent the next couple of years traveling and singing in a band and when I decided that was not the life for me, I realized that where I really wanted to be sharing my love of music was in the classroom!
 I attended Seattle University and received my Masters in Teaching and was also lucky enough to have met my husband, Michael.
 We have shared the wonders of teaching and education for 15 years together.
 We have 2 amazing daughters who keep us on our toes and laughing through life.
 I have always loved teaching, but I love teaching at ORLA most of all.